 Air pollution is defined as a mixture of gases and particles that have been emitted into the atmosphere.
 The combustion of fossil fuels such as coal, oil, petrol or diesel is the most significant source of the key pollutants of concern to local authorities.

-Emissions of oxides of nitrogen (NOx) and man-made particulate must be reduced to meet the health based national air quality objectives in York and improve public health.
-The main source of NOx and man-made particulate in York is traffic, particularly diesel vehicles.
+Emissions of oxides of nitrogen (NOx) and man-made particulate (especially fine particulate, PM2.5) must be reduced to meet the health based national air quality objectives in York and improve public health.

 Why should it concern you?